-- 1.2 Ashton Parish Council as a qualifying body decided to prepare an NDP for Ashton parish and applied to South Northamptonshire Council (SNC) for the parish to be designated as a neighbourhood area in April 2015.
-The application for designation was approved by SNC on 18th November 2015.
-The designated Neighbourhood Area is shown on the Map 1 on P34. - 1.3 A steering group comprising Parish Councillors and local residents was established to progress work on the plan.
+- 1.2 Ashton Parish Council as a qualifying body decided to prepare an NDP for Ashton parish in April 2015.
+The application for designation as a neighbourhood area was approved by South Northamptonshire Council (SNC) on 18th November 2015.
+The designated Neighbourhood Area is shown on the Map 1 on page 34. - 1.3 A steering group comprising Parish Councillors and local residents was established to progress work on the plan.
 The steps in preparing at Neighbourhood Plan are set out in Figure 1 below.
-The ANDP is now being published for six weeks of formal consultation: the Regulation 14 consultation.
+In early 2019, the plan was subject to formal consultation (the Regulation 14 consultation).
+This generated a small number of responses that have been helpful in preparing this revised submission ANDP.
+The ANDP is now being published by SNC for six weeks of formal consultation: the Regulation 16 consultation.